bhaavyasura7/digital-alarm-clock/README.md

 Alarm Setup:

 	Users can set an alarm by selecting a time and an optional label.
-	They can choose an alarm date (useful for one-time alarms).
+	They can choose a date (useful for one-time alarms).
 	Different alarm tunes are available.
 	A snooze duration can be set (from 1 to 15 minutes).

 Alarm List & History:

-	The Active Alarms List displays currently set alarms they have option to delete, that means the alarm we have set can be deleted.
+	The Active Alarms List displays currently set alarms, they have option to delete.
-	The Alarm History records past alarms that have been triggered.We have another option in the alarm history, that the alarm can be reused for next one day.
+	The Alarm History records past alarms that have been triggered.
+We have another option in the alarm history, that the alarm can be reused for next one day.

 Toast Notification: